-Netflix has announced it is acquiring Germany-based Scanline VFX, one of the most creative and innovative VFX studios in the world, for an undisclosed amount as the content streaming giant pushes for more in-house production.
+Netflix has announced it is acquiring Germany-based Scanline VFX, one of the world’s most creative and innovative VFX studios, for an undisclosed amount as the content streaming giant pushes for more in-house production.

-Netflix said it will invest in Scanline’s pipeline, infrastructure and workforce and continue to support the pioneering work that Scanline’s Eyeline Studios is doing in virtual production to push the boundaries of what is visibly possible.
+Netflix said it would invest in Scanline’s pipeline, infrastructure, and workforce and continue to support the pioneering work that Scanline’s Eyeline Studios is doing in virtual production to push the boundaries of what is visibly possible.

 The studio has also provided special effects for many Marvel and DC titles.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free